 The Mound City National Cemetery Preservation Commission now occupies one of the oldest, most historic structures in Mound City.
-The Commission was given 315 North Fourth Street from Mary Catherine Willis, the surviving descendant of the family who lived there since the Civil War.
+The surviving descendant of the family who lived in the house since the Civil War, Mary Catherine Willis, gifted it to the Commission.
 Mary says she was thrilled when the Commission agreed to accept the property, knowing it would be preserved and its history honored.

 Mary Catherine Willis is honored for her generosity and forethought to ensure the preservation of 315 S. Fourth Street, Mound City, Illinois for future generations to enjoy.

 The Commission will publish much more about the house and its future plans in the coming months.
-In the meantime, the Commission welcomes history loving volunteers.
+There's so much more to tell you about the house and its history and how it relates to Mound City.